-Figure 1 - Sources of CO2 in West Devon (Department for Business, Energy and Industrial Strategy 2018 estimates, 2020)
+Figure 1 - Sources of CO2 in South Hams (Department for Business, Energy and Industrial Strategy 2018 estimates, 2020)

-In West Devon whilst the trend has continued to decline there was a rise between 2016 and 2017 resulting from an increase in road transport on both A road and minor roads and also Industry and commercial electricity and transportation.
-The most polluting sectors continue to be Industry and commercial electricity and transportation.
+In South Hams whilst the trend has continued to decline there was a rise between 2016 and 2017 resulting from an increase in road transport on both A road and minor roads.
+The most polluting sectors continue to be in transportation whilst industrial and domestic continue to fall.

-Both data sets show that whilst carbon emissions continue to decline, there remains a challenge with tackling transportation and industry in the area.
-Clearly then, the Council will need to help faciltiate, and create the conditions which will enable business and residents to reduce their carbon emissions, this can be achieved through regulatory systems such as planning, as well as through engagement and collaborative working.
+Both data sets show that whilst carbon emissions continue to decline, there remains a challenge with tackling emissions across all sectors to bring these down at a much faster rate than has happened to date.
+Clearly then, the Council will need to help facilitate, and create the conditions which will enable business and residents to reduce their carbon emissions, this can be achieved through regulatory systems such as planning, as well as through engagement and collaborative working.

-Since the IPCC 2010 (1.5°C report) baseline West Devon has reduced its emissions by 23.15% (0.17 MtCO2e).
+Since the IPCC 2010 (1.5°C report) baseline South Hams has reduced its emissions by 23% (0.17 MtCO2e).
 To achieve the IPCC's global target of keeping emissions below 1.5

-In relation to domestic emissions, whilst showing a downward trend, it continues to decline slowly.
-Data was obtained from the Department for Business, Energy and Industrial Strategy in order to ascertain the spatial distribution of energy use in the Borough.
-The data is captured at lower super output area (LSOA) which aims to capture a similar number of domestic properties in each area, the areas were created in 2011 however, the data was published on 28^{th} February 2020^1 .
-There are some caveats regarding how this data is captured, primarily that Meters that have not successfully been assigned to a geography due to insufficient address information are counted in the 'Unallocated' category, this is further explained within a government methodology2
+Domestic emissions, broadly associated with energy consumption, whilst showing a downward trend, the rate of decline is slow.
+Data was obtained from the Department for Business, Energy and Industrial Strategy in order to ascertain the spatial distribution of energy use in the district.
+The data is captured at lower super output area (LSOA) which aims to capture a similar number of domestic properties in each area, the areas were created in 2011 however, the data was published on 28th February 20201.
+There are some caveats regarding how this data is captured, primarily that Meters that have not successfully been assigned to a geography due to insufficient address information are counted in the 'Unallocated' category, this is further explained a government methodology2

 Nonetheless, the data provides a useful illustration of electricity and gas consumption.
-In terms of electricity use the most energy appears to be used in the north of the borough.
+In terms of electricity use the most energy appears to be used in the south of the district.
 The map below shows the 2018 electricity usage by LSOA and each band of energy use is equally distributed to show a band of kWh